-[19] Two acts make up the legislative framework relevant to this application, the Parliament of Canada Act and the Conflict of Interest Act.
+[19] Two acts make up the legislative framework relevant to this application, the Lobbying Act and the Conflict of Interest Act.
 The most relevant aspects of this legislation are described below.

-The Parliament of Canada Act
+The Lobbying Act

-[20] Section 81(1) of the Parliament of Canada Act requires that the GIC, prior to appointing an Ethics Commissioner, consult with the leader of every recognized party in the House of Commons, and obtain approval of the appointment by resolution of the House of Commons:
+[20] Section 4.1(1) of the Lobbying Act requires that the GIC, prior to appointing a Commissioner of Lobbying, consult with the leader of every recognized party in the Senate and House of Commons: